 Running with an idea

 Just yesterday, I picked up a new idea while sitting in my doctor’s waiting room (I’m fine thanks, if you were wondering).
-Although the scene I witnessed, involving an arrogant old man and a kindly nurse, left me angry, once I’d calmed I realised I’d been given the gift of a conflict I could develop into a short story or plot for a novel.
+Although the scene I witnessed involving a crotchety man and a kindly nurse left me angry, once I’d calmed, I realised I’d been given the gift of a conflict I could develop into a short story or plot for a novel.

-I applied this What-if scenario to my old man and the nurse, and this is what I came up with:
+I applied this what-if scenario to my crotchety man and the nurse, and this is what I came up with:

 What if an arrogant elderly man, who doesn’t want to wait a lousy ten minutes for his blood test: